-This report investigates investments made by Middle Eastern Investors into USA companies throughout 2020.
-Many deals in the region are unannounced so this data may underrepresent actual deal volume and size.
-This report outlines the type, deal count, dollar volume, and industries of deals conducted by Middle Eastern Investors into USA companies.
-Mubadala Capital Ventures is highlighted, and a recent series G round conducted by Taulia is analyzed.
+This report examines investments made by Middle Eastern investors into USA companies throughout 2020.
+Many deals in the region are unannounced so this data may under-represent actual deal volume and size.
+This report outlines the type, deal count, dollar volume, and industries of deals conducted by Middle Eastern investors into USA companies.
+Mubadala Capital Ventures is highlighted, and a recent Series G round conducted by Taulia is analyzed.

-In 2020, 200 cross-border deals were announced between Middle East-based investors and USA-based companies for a total $85 Billion deployed.
-The charts below show volume and completed in this cross-border category.
+In 2020, 200 cross-border deals were announced between Middle East-based investors and USA-based companies for a total of $85 billion deployed.
+The charts below show volume and completion in this cross-border category.
 This data excludes the acquisition of SABIA by Saudi Aramco for approximately $69 billion

-FIGURE 1: Investment made by MENA Investors in US Companies
+FIGURE 1: Investment Made by MENA Investors in USA Companies

-- Private equity, venture capital, and corporate buyers proportion of deal flow remained consistent by quarter.
+- The private equity, venture capital, and corporate buyers proportion of deal flow remained consistent by quarter.

 - Venture capital investors completed the most deals, accounting for approximately 80% of all deals announced in the region.

 - Deal count peaked in Q3, largely driven by a more active private equity and IPO market.

 - The largest deployment of capital occurred in Q2 of 2020, which amounts to 47% of annual spending.

 - The acquisition of SABIA by Saudi Aramco for $69 billion was the largest cross-border transaction.
 The deal is not included in the charts above.